sun-qua/zinecat/README.md

 **A browser-based MARC 21 record creation tool for zine collections**

-ZineCat is a browser-based MARC 21 record creation tool purpose-built for the zine collection at the SMFA Library at Tufts University.
-It is designed to be used by student employees who have little or no formal cataloging training, guiding them through the process of original cataloging and creating a MARC 21 bibliographic record that can be exported and imported directly into OCLC Connexion.
+ZineCat is a browser-based MARC 21 record creation tool built for the zine collection at the SMFA Library at Tufts University.
+It is designed to be used by student employees who have little or no formal cataloging training.
+This tool guides them through the process of original cataloging and creating a MARC 21 bibliographic record that can be imported directly into OCLC Connexion.

-The name reflects both its subject focus (zines) and its function as a cataloging assistant.
-ZineCat lives as a static HTML file that can be hosted on GitHub Pages or any web server, requiring no backend infrastructure, no login, and no dependencies beyond a modern browser.
+The name ZineCat reflects both its subject focus (zines) and its function as a cataloging assistant.
+The tool lives as a static HTML file that can be hosted on GitHub Pages or any web server, requiring no backend infrastructure, no login, and no dependencies beyond a modern browser.
+Our iteration of ZineCat is accessible here: https://sun-qua.github.io/zinecat/.

 ---